What is Mindful Awareness all about?

 Let me spend a few minutes taking you through the process of Mindful Awareness.
 Call it ‘Mindfulness 101’ if you like.
 A simple guide to a very simple and rewarding practice which can enhance your everyday life in many ways.
 By the end of this page I hope you will see why a Gestalt approach to Mindful Awareness has so much more to offer than just ten minutes of being quiet.

 I started teaching mindfulness many years ago during my private psychotherapy practice.
 I would use it to help clients engage with therapy and understand their own thought and action processes better.
+It was particularly useful in helping trauma clients stay grounded.

 Because Gestalt Therapy aims to help raise your awareness of yourself and the way you engage with the world around you, the mindfulness I taught became a Gestalt-based ‘Mindful Awareness’, a mindfulness which can be practiced all day long with far greater awareness from moment to moment.
 In short, living your life in this moment, right here, right now and understanding it better.